Priority effect: Marine

 Most of the earliest empirical evidence for priority effects came from studies on aquatic animals.
 Sutherland (1974) found that final community composition varied depending on the initial order of larval recruitment in a community of small marine organisms (sponges, tunicates, hydroids, and other species).
-Shulman (1983) and Almany (2003) found strong priority effects among coral reef fish.
-The former study found that prior establishment by a territorial damselfish reduced establishment rates of other fish.
+Shulman (1983) found strong priority effects among coral reef fish.
+The study found that prior establishment by a territorial damselfish reduced establishment rates of other fish.
 The authors also identified cross-trophic priority effects; prior establishment by a predator fish reduced establishment rates of prey fishes.

 In the late 1980s, several studies examined priority effects in marine microcosms.
 Robinson and Dickerson (1987) found that priority effects were important in some cases, but suggested, "Being the first to invade a habitat does not guarantee success; there must be sufficient time for the early colonist to increase its population size for it to pre-empt further colonization."
 Robinson and Edgemon (1988) later developed 54 communities of phytoplankton species by varying invasion order, rate, and timing.
 They found that although invasion order (priority effects) could explain a small fraction of the resulting variation in community composition, most of the variation was explained by changes in invasion rate and invasion timing.
 These studies indicate that priority effects may not be the only or the most important historical factor affecting the trajectory of community development.

 In a striking example of cross-trophic priority effects, Hart (1992) found that priority effects explain the maintenance of two alternate stable states in stream ecosystems.
 While a macroalga is dominant in some patches, sessile grazers maintain a "lawn" of small microalgae in others.
 If the sessile grazers colonize a patch first, they exclude the macroalga, and vice versa.